Protests against Samsung: Death of Hwang Yu-mi and beginnings of opposition movement

-On March 6, 2007, Hwang Yu-mi, a 22-year-old woman working Samsung's Giheung semiconductor plant, died from leukemia.
+On March 6, 2007, Hwang Yu-mi, a 21-year-old woman working Samsung's Giheung semiconductor plant, died from leukemia.
 She began working at Samsung in 2003 as an operator on one of the assembly lines.
-She initially worked on the diffusion process, which involves exposure to carcinogenic substances like benzene and TCE, and later began working on the "wet etching" process, which involves repeatedly dipping components in chemical baths.
+She initially worked on the diffusion process, which involves exposure to carcinogenic substances like benzene, and later began working on the "wet etching" process, which involves repeatedly dipping components in chemical baths.
 In October 2005 she began complaining about fits of dizziness and nausea, so the factory's infirmary physicians sent her to the hospital where she was diagnosed with acute myeloid leukemia.
 She began chemotherapy treatment and after additional treatment her cancer went into remission in the summer of 2006.
 Despite this, Yu-mi relapsed in January 2007 and died three months later.

 Hwang Sang-ki

 Yu-mi's father, Hwang Sang-ki, believed there could be a connection between Yu-mi's work and her illness.
 Sang-ki subsequently informed Samsung of his intent to file a worker's compensation claim in early 2007 in an attempt to receive help with his daughter's increasing medical expenses, but was met with resistance by Samsung.
 According to Sang-ki, in a meeting with a group of the company's relevant managers he was met with hostility and complete denial of any link between Samsung and his daughter's condition.
 Soon after his daughter's death, Sang-ki was informed by Samsung that he and his family would receive no compensation.
 Despite this, Sang-ki firmly believed there was a connection between the working conditions at Samsung's semiconductor plant and the death of his daughter, so he began his own efforts to investigate and prove his theory.

 In June 2007, Sang-ki filed a compensation claim with the Korean Workers Compensation and Welfare Service (KCOMWEL).
 This was the first such claim for a semiconductor worker ever filed with KCOMWEL.
 In an attempt to build support for his claim, Sang-ki contacted a variety of parties he thought could potentially have some sort of information on the conditions of Yu-mi's workplace and whether other workers at the Giheung factory had developed illnesses, but was often denied access to information and was unsuccessful in gathering useful information.
 It was during this process that Sang-ki was introduced to a labor activist and attorney named Lee Jong-ran, who was aware of miscarriages in semiconductor workers at Samsung.
 Together, Sang-ki and Jong-ran were able to procure funds from a number of interested groups to form an organization dedicated to investigating and fighting the lack of compensation and public information on Samsung's role in the illnesses of its semiconductor workers.